MetaTrader 4 vs MetaTrader 5

 Trading Psychology and How Each Platform Affects It

-MT4’s simplicity is one of the reasons experienced forex traders continue using it long after they could switch to MT5.
-When the layout is familiar and uncluttered, the mental load of navigating the platform is minimal, which leaves more attention for the actual trading decisions.
+MT4’s simplicity is a major reason experienced forex traders continue using it long after they switch to MT5.
+When the layout is familiar and uncluttered, the mental load of navigating the MetaTrader is minimal, which leaves more attention for the actual trading decisions.

 MT5’s built-in economic calendar is a practical psychological tool.
 Traders who can see upcoming high-impact events directly within the platform are more likely to plan around them rather than be caught off guard by news-driven volatility.
 A Madrid-based trader described how having the calendar integrated into MT5 shifted his approach from reacting to each price movement to planning trades around known risk events, which reduced overtrading significantly.